Eurovision Song Contest 1964: Contest overview

+The participants, pictured during the aftershow party.
+Back row, left to right: 's Rachel, 's Anita Traversi, 's Arne Bendiksen, 's Sabahudin Kurt, the 's Matt Monro, 's Bjørn Tidmand, 's Robert Cogoi; middle row: 's Lasse Mårtenson, 's Nora Nova, 's Udo Jürgens, 's Gigliola Cinquetti, 's Hugues Aufray, 's António Calvário; front: Svend Pedersen; absent: 's Romuald, 's Nelly with Tim and Tony, the ' Anneke Grönloh.

 The contest was held on 21 March 1964, beginning at 22:00 CET (21:00 UTC).

 A political protest occurred after the Swiss entry: an anonymous man trespassed onto the stage holding a banner that read "Boycot[sic] Franco & Salazar".
 Whilst this was going on, television viewers were shown a shot of the scoreboard; once the man was removed by a television technician, the contest went on.

 The interval act consisted of a ballet dance performance by dancers Solveig Østergaard, Niels Kehlet, Inge Olafsen and Mette Hønningen from the Royal Danish Ballet, choreographed by Niels Bjørn Larsen, and over the music of the "Columbine porka mazurka" and the "Champagne Galop" by Hans Christian Lumbye.

 The immediate response of the Koncertsal audience to the Italian entry was markedly enthusiastic and prolonged and, most unusually for a contest performance, after leaving the stage Gigliola Cinquetti was allowed to return to take a second bow.
 Her performance was given an unscheduled repeat on British television the following afternoon.
 In the event, she won the most crushing victory in the history of the contest, with a score almost three times that of her nearest rival, a feat extremely unlikely ever to be beaten under the post-1974 scoring system.

 An aftershow party was held for the participating delegations at the restaurant Ambassadeur in Copenhagen.
 Each of the 16 participating acts was awarded a silver trophy on this occasion.